MatteoKoch/DivDraw/README.md

 </script>
 ```

-### You can now add different Object to your canvas:
+### You can now add different Objects to your canvas:

 ```html
 <script>